ChiyuCC/sequence-breaking-ff6/README.md

 -   Go to Opera house, proceed as normal until Setzer joins
 -   Be sure to leave at least one rat available; they are needed for a future glitch
-    -   Nevertheless, make sure you encounter both enemy formations
+    -   Nevertheless, make sure you encounter both enemy formations if you're aiming for a complete Veldt

 ---